-&lt;sup>14 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/wp-content/uploads/2022/10/2022-Issue-Briefs-3.5.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+27 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).

-- 18. The department shall continue to pay the cost of foster care for a child after the month in which the child attains the age of 18 as long as the child is: - (1) regularly attending high school or enrolled in a program leading toward a high school diploma or high school equivalency certificate; - (2) regularly attending an institution of higher education or a postsecondary vocational or technical program; - (3) participating in a program or activity that promotes, or removes barriers to, employment; - (4) employed for at least 80 hours a month; or - (5) incapable of performing the activities described by Subdivisions (1)-(4) due to a documented medical condition. - (a-2) The department shall continue to pay the cost of foster care under: - (1) Subsection (a-1)(1) until the last day of the month in which the child attains the age of 22; and - (2) Subsections (a-1)(2)-(5) until the last day of the month the child attains the age of 21. - 3.5.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+- (1) regularly attending high school or enrolled in a program leading toward a high school diploma or high school equivalency certificate; - (2) regularly attending an institution of higher education or a postsecondary vocational or technical program; - (3) participating in a program or activity that promotes, or removes barriers to, employment; - (4) employed for at least 80 hours a month; or - (5) incapable of performing the activities described by Subdivisions (1)-(4) due to a documented medical condition. - (a-2) The department shall continue to pay the cost of foster care under: - (1) Subsection (a-1)(1) until the last day of the month in which the child attains the age of 22; and - (2) Subsections (a-1)(2)-(5) until the last day of the month the child attains the age of 21. - 3.5.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+(See Issue Brief 3.5.)